5 Facts about Scallops

 Scallops are mollusks known as bivalves, characterized by two hinged shells.

 Scallops are filter feeders.
-Water enters a scallop’s shell, and plankton gets trapped in mucus and ferried into its mouth by cilia.
+Water enters a scallop’s shell, where plankton gets trapped in mucus and ferried into its mouth by cilia.

 Some scallops are female, some are male, and some are both.